apark8496/SkittyDex/README.md

 - More user options, such as add friends
 - Pokemon news page
 - Pokemon TCG (game shop) location finder for in person interaction.
 Find local community.
-- save/post teams to home page --> STARTED BUT DID NOT FINISH DUE TO LOSING TEAM MATE MID PROJECT/ OTHER THINGS TOOK PRIORITY!!!
+- save/post teams to home page